-The Company has entered into lease agreements for office space with terms that expire between fiscal 2017 and 2019, as disclosed in Note 16 to the condensed interim consolidated financial statements.
+The Company has entered into lease agreements for office space with terms that expire at various dates through to March 2022, as disclosed in Note 16 to the condensed interim consolidated financial statements.

 Other commitments

 The Company has contractual commitments to acquire property, plant, and equipment as disclosed in Note 5 to the condensed interim consolidated financial statements.